Theehawau/tts_evaluation/readme.md

 !!!
 - The number of samples in sample_A and sample_B must be equal.
 - Ensure to include a control sample to test the user's response.
 - The code randomly shuffles the samples so displayed A contains samples from both experiments and vice versa.
-(Don't think too much about this, just so samples from experiment A are displayed as sample B to users)
+(Don't think too much about this, just so samples from experiment A are displayed as sample B sometimes to users)

 ### Usage With Prolific